UCLA Departmental Filming

 - Obtaining an UCLA Internal Film Permit

 As a unit within UCLA Administration, the UCLA Events Office recognizes that its role is to support its fellow departments and endeavors to make the internal permit process as efficient as possible.
-Requests for an internal film permit can be emailed to [email protected] or directly to Bill Sweeney at [email protected].
+Requests for an internal film permit can be emailed to firstname.lastname@example.org or directly to Dan Federoff at email@example.com.

 The Events Office would need the following information to complete the internal UCLA film permit: